 Speaking of which, you’ll see that the best defenders in the world don’t make tackles all that often.
 Paolo Maldini even said that tackling is a sign a defender has made a mistake.
 Bombing forward to wherever the ball is can rarely be effective, as attackers will then just lob or pass the ball past you.
 Instead, focus less on always trying to tackle 100% of the time, and rather on blocking out avenues for passes or making sure a winger has nowhere to go.

 4. Switch players effectively

 Switching players is especially effective for this.
 FIFA 21 will suggest the player closest to the ball, but a lot of the time, this player might already be in a good position.
-Soccer is a team game, and so is defending.
+Football is a team game, and so is defending.
 You should use the right stick to manually switch rather than rely on the game’s suggestions, as that puts you in complete control of which player to switch to.